-A Philadelphia native, Hannah grew up playing violin and piano, often alongside her siblings.
+A Philadelphia native, Hannah grew up playing violin, piano, and singing.
 She started viola at age 17.
-She has performed with the San Francisco Symphony, Lucerne Festival Academy (soloist, 2015), Colorado Symphony, New World Symphony (2014-17), the Barnes Ensemble (Philadelphia), Princeton Symphony Orchestra, and Central City Opera Orchestra (principal).
+She has performed with the Philadelphia Orchestra, San Francisco Symphony, Colorado Symphony, New World Symphony (Co-Principal, 2014-17), Central City Opera Orchestra (Principal), and Pennsylvania Ballet Orchestra (Principal).

-Hannah has given solo performances at the Kennedy Center in Washington D.C. and the New World Center in Miami Beach, where she has been praised for her "rich tonal sonority" (South Florida Classical Review).
-While in the New World Symphony, she played principal viola on highlighted concerts including Strauss' Don Quixote and on tour with soloist Anne Sophie Mutter.
+Hannah has given solo performances at the Kennedy Center in Washington D.C., the Lucerne Festival Academy in Switzerland, and the New World Center in Miami Beach, where she was praised for her "rich tonal sonority" (South Florida Classical Review).
+Principal viola highlights with the New World Symphony include Strauss' Don Quixote with cellist John Sharp, and on tour with soloist Anne Sophie Mutter.
 The New York Classical Review wrote of the Carnegie Hall performance: “Violist Hannah Nicholas’s solo line that elided off the end of one of Mutter’s phrases was exceptional.”

 Hannah earned a Masters in Music from New England Conservatory, studying with Kim Kashkashian, and an Artist Certificate in Chamber Music from San Francisco Conservatory, studying with Paul Hersh and Jonathan Vinocour.
-She received her Bachelor of Arts in Modern Middle Eastern Studies from the University of Pennsylvania, where she currently teaches songwriting in the College House Music Program.
+She received her Bachelor of Arts in Modern Middle Eastern Studies from the University of Pennsylvania (Magna Cum Laude), where she currently teaches songwriting through the College House Music Program.